zzz-client/zzz/Readme.md

 - defaults
 - the model itself

-The defaults will walk up the Collection tree applying all defaults as needed.
+The defaults will walk the Collection tree applying all defaults as needed.

 As a concrete example let us look at the File store.
 At the defaults stage, Zzz will check every directory down in the path to the Request for a file named `_defaults.yml`.